mariesauve/PHP_Class_App/README.md

 # PHP_App
- A responsive web app using PHP.
+ A responsive web app using PHP with a navbar in the header, a footer and CRUD.

 ![main_page_php](https://github.com/mariesauve/PHP_Class_App/assets/149751752/af540c62-42c2-4382-b41a-577823b2f3d4)
 <br/>